O-rings and rubber seals

 Ethylene Propylene Rubber

-EPDM rubber has good settling properties, good weather resistance and good resistance to many organic liquids, acids and alkalis.
-EPDM is also resistant to water and water vapor, but is not suitable for mineral oil or grease.
+EPDM rubber has good setting properties, good weather resistance and good resistance to many organic liquids, acids and alkalis.
+EPDM also withstands water and water vapor, but is not suitable for mineral oil or grease.

 Per fluoroelastomer

 This material is the ultimate in elastomers for use with chemicals and high temperatures.
-FFPM can be explained as a material with the chemical resistance of PTFE and the setting properties of FPM (Viton®).
-Due to the material's chemical and temperature resistance,
+FFPM can be explained as a material with the chemical resistance of PTFE and the settling properties of FPM.
+Due to the material's chemical and temperature resistance, it is

-FFPM is the elastomer that is best suited for long-term use in oil refineries, the pharmaceutical industry, the chemical industry and the semiconductor industry.
+FFPM is the elastomer best suited for long-term use in refineries, the pharmaceutical industry, the chemical industry and the semiconductor industry.

 Trademarks: Perlast®, Kalrez®, Chemraz®